owenmather/aws-ec2-multi-acc-mgmt/readme.md

 A example granular policy is not provided for the PoC as this is also covered by the AdministratorAccess default policy

+### 5: AWS SSM Service Running on each target ec2 instance

+The AWS SSM Service must be running on each ec2 target host - installing/configuring the SSM Agent is not covered in this PoC

 ## Testing